orbitaloop/WebSqlSync/README.md

  - Incremental synchronization (send only the necessary data)
  - Works offline.
 All data changes are tracked and synchronized with the server once the connection returns
  - Support for replicating changes to multiple devices
- - works with webapp and phonegap app (iOS, Android, etc.), without changing your code
+ - works with any JS web app or phonegap app (iOS, Android, etc.), without changing your code
  - MIT licence

 Very easy to integrate and to use (2 functions to call : initSync and syncNow), non intrusive with your existing code.